 This financial dashboard example closely monitors these two ratios to ensure that you can maintain control over these extremely important financial aspects of your company in real-time.
 Letting these ratios go unchecked is a recipe for disaster and can lead to unexpected losses, bankruptcy, and loss of client base or assets.
 Furthermore, return on assets is a critical litmus-test of your company’s success and is a major indicator to potential investors.
 Companies with low return on assets face severe difficulties whilst attempting to attract investors.
 Shareholders and investors will further be aware of your return on equity, which ultimately represents to them how much money your company will return on their investments.
 Use this financial performance dashboard to keep a close eye on these essential aspects of your company’s progress and ensure its long-term viability and success.

-We have demonstrated the power of data visualization in financial performance, monitoring, and analysis.
+We have demonstrated the power of data visualisation in financial performance, monitoring, and analysis.
 These dashboards can be used by c-level management, department managers, professionals, and finance experts that need a clear overview and mastery over their data.
 Whether you need to build your own financial reporting dashboard, select and combine own KPIs and strategies or simply have an accurate representation and monitoring processes, try our software for a 14-day trial, completely free!

 Setup only takes one minute.
 No credit card required!